How to use an IRA to invest in real estate

 Please use the following password to access the video: SRC

-Did you know that all of our profits from the book You’ve Earned it! are donated to charity?
+Did you know that all of the profits from my book You’ve Earned it!
+“How I Refused Anything Less Than Success And You Can Too” are donated to charity and helped to feed 78,247 people so far?
 By purchasing “You’ve Earned It!” in E-Book, Paperback or Audiobook, you will feed between 10-85 people.
 This is made possible through Feeding America and the Enterprise partnership with Tony Robbins.
 Thank you for making a difference.